For many companies, the key to new business and expansion is through competitive tendering for public or private sector contracts.

 What is bid management?

-The process begins even before the release of a potential contract.
+Bid management begins even before the release of a potential contract.
 A bid manager will prepare supporting documents, model answers and case studies of previous contracts.
 These can be work-shopped and quality assured in order to guarantee the strongest possible bid once the official bid process is live.

-Once a PQQ or ITT is released the bid manager will assess the company for compliance and begin gathering all the required information to respond to the questions.
+Once a PQQ or ITT is released the bid manager will assess the organisation for compliance and begin gathering all the required information to respond to the questions.
 Following this the submission can be completed.

 However, the process does not end there.
 An effective bid manager will follow up on the bid and, regardless of the result, will request feedback in order to improve future submissions.